“It is not the critic who counts”. How many times have I read those words from Theodore Roosevelt? How many times have I repeated them?

 I was taking such big steps back from my own authentic message, and with every single pace I felt more and more disconnected.
 I realized that I’d lost My Way and I was getting swallowed up in Their Way.

 So, I walked myself back to a place where the real me was last seen.
-I reminded myself I’d rather live in a brave yard than die in a graveyard.
 And I remembered some truths:

 1. People will tear down anything and they will do so for a multitude of reasons.
 Fear and envy usually come tops.